kunle5/simple_shell/README.md

 Israel Israel

 # Overview
-Sodashy is a sh-compatible command language interpreter that executes commands read from the standard input or from a file.
+Sodash is a sh-compatible command language interpreter that executes commands read from the standard input or from a file.
+Sodash is a simple shell unix command interpreter that is part of the alx low level programming module at Alx School and is intended to emulate the basics sh shell

 # Invocation
 Usage: Sodash Sodash is started with the standard input connected to the terminal.
-To start, compile all .c located in this repository by using this command:

-gcc -Wall -Werror -Wextra -pedantic *.c -o sodash ./sodash Sodash is allowed to be invoked interactively and non-interactively.
+To start, compile all .c located in this repository by using this command: gcc -Wall -Werror -Wextra -pedantic *.c -o sodash ./sodash Sodash is allowed to be invoked interactively and non-interactively.
 If sodash is invoked with standard input not connected to a terminal, it reads and executes received commands in order.

 ## **Copyright - Plagiarism**
 You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.